NexPlayer/NexPlayer_Mux/README.md

 # NexPlayer integrates Mux Data

-NexPlayer has integrated a new feature in Android, iOS & HTML5 Player SDKs that allows to analize the viewers broadcast-quality experience.
-With the Mux quality of experience data you can improve your video streaming and exceed viewer expectations.
+NexPlayer has integrated a new feature in Android, iOS & HTML5 Player SDKs that allows analyzing viewer's broadcast-quality experience.
+With the Mux quality of experience data, you can improve your video streaming and exceed viewer expectations.

 <a href="https://nexplayer.github.io/NexPlayer_Mux">Full Documentation</a>